99003774/Calculator/1_Requirement/README.md

 https://github.com/99003774/N7_SDLC_Calculator/issues/2#issue-807971934

 Simple Calculator : It's a basic calculator with arithmetic functions like addition, substraction, multiplication, division.
+Scientific Calculator: In this calculator maths operations like trigonometry, matrix, etc can be performed.

 ## Cost and Features